 Jackie is Head of the Property team at Hayes solicitors.
 She is a highly experienced adviser to clients in the banking, public and retail sectors on all aspects of the sale, purchase, leasing, development and financing of properties.
 She has extensive experience of advising landlords and tenants in insolvency situations and has advised in recent high profile examinerships.

-Sarah is an associate solicitor in the Property team at Hayes solicitors.
+Sarah is a senior associate solicitor in the Property team at Hayes solicitors.
 She has worked with a wide variety of clients throughout her career, and has extensive experience advising clients in relation to a broad range of transactions.
 In particular, Sarah has acted for clients in relation to the purchase, sale, mortgaging and refinancing of both residential and commercial properties.